• Skip to primary navigation

 These were the questions posed to 5,825 Singaporean students in a study conducted by the Organisation for Economic Cooperation and Development (OECD) in 2017.
 The response was disturbing: 76% of students reported feeling extremely anxious for a test, even if they were well prepared for it, and the results overall revealed high levels of stress and distress when it comes to academic performance.

 This isn’t news to any of us.
 Students in Singapore have been exhibiting and complaining about stress for many years.
 The Ministry of Education takes a serious view of it and has taken and continues to take measures to combat this issue on many levels, especially before it takes a turn for the worse.
+To understand why this issue persists despite these efforts, it’s important to consider the deeper cultural roots of our education system.

 One reason for this level of stress probably just goes back to our culture.
 Our predominantly Asian population retains an intense focus on the value and importance of education.
 Images of our grand and great grandparents spanking our ancestors and forcing them to study with candlelight over many hours comes to mind.
 Culturally, being only the very best at one’s educational pursuits has often been viewed as the only path to success.